 Because fresh cut date palm offshoots are very sensitive to moisture loss and can perish even when cared for by professionals, we recommend that you buy medjool date palm rooted offshoots, rather than purchasing fresh cut medjool date palm offshoots.

-Likewise, we recommend that you purchase already rooted medjool date palm offshoots in containers, rather than buying freshly dug up palms from the field since fresh-dug date palms suffer severe shock and die-back.
+Likewise, we recommend that you purchase already rooted medjool date palm offshoots in containers, rather than buying freshly dug up palms from the field since fresh-dug date palms often suffer severe shock and varying amounts of die-back.

 Rooted date palm off-shoots in containers suffer no die-back and continue growing vigorously when planted properly.